-Please make sure your child is dressed appropriately for the possibility of outdoor recess/ PE or science activities.
+Please make sure your child is dressed appropriately for the possibility of outdoor recess/PE or science activities.
 All students will be required to participate in outdoor activities.
 Additional school personnel are not available to provide supervision for a child to stay inside the building if their class goes outside.

-As a general guideline, when the wind chill and real feel temperature is below 30 degrees or above 95 degrees Fahrenheit, outdoor activity will be suspended.
-This follows the East Irondequoit Central School District guidelines approved by the Monroe County Public Health Department.
+As a general guideline, when the wind chill and real feel temperature is below 20 degrees or above 95 degrees Fahrenheit, outdoor activity will be suspended.